whelew/party-tracker-project-four/README.md

 in what this website can become.
 I even have an idea about creating an AI bot that will create D&D adventures on the fly for a solo player or a group of friends who don't have a Dungeon Master.
 Thank you for spending the time looking at my project, it is appreciated.
 Happy Questing.

+## Deployment

+### Cloning

+1. Go to the [party tracker](https://github.com/whelew/party-tracker-project-four) repository on github.
+2. Click on the "<> Code" button.
+3. Copy Https url or Github CLI link
+4. Open Git Bash
+5. Change your current working directory to the location where you want the clone directory
+6. Type git clone, followed by copied url
+7. Create your local clone

+### Deploying to Heroku

+1. Create a new app on heroku
+2. Add required key:value pairs to app configurations.
+(SECRET_KEY, DATABSE_URL)
+3. Install a production ready webserver for heroku, I used [Gunicorn](https://gunicorn.org/)
+4. Add [Gunicorn](https://gunicorn.org/) to your requirements.txt
+5. Create a Procfile and declare the web process. (web: gunicorn project_name.wsgi)
+6. Set your DEBUG=False in your projects settings.py file
+7. Add herokuapp.com to ALLOWED_HOSTS list in your settings.py file
+8. Git commit and push your changes
+9. Connect heroku app to github repository
+10. Deploy to main branch
+11. Test your application has deployed correctly

 ## Credits & Technologies